Things to Do in Taoyuan

 When to Visit

 Taoyuan enjoys a subtropical climate with distinct seasonal personalities.
 Spring (March-May) offers perfect weather with temperatures ranging 18-26°C, minimal rainfall (100-150mm monthly), and blooming flowers throughout the city's parks.
 This represents peak season with accommodation prices 25-30% higher than average.
-Summer (June-August) brings heat and humidity with temperatures soaring to 28-35°C and substantial rainfall (200-300mm monthly) during typhoon season, but offers the most vibrant night market atmosphere and 15-20% lower accommodation costs.
+Summer (June-August) brings heat and humidity with temperatures soaring to 28-35°C and substantial rainfall (200-300mm monthly) during typhoon season, but offers the most lively night market atmosphere and 15-20% lower accommodation costs.
 Autumn (September-November) provides ideal conditions with comfortable temperatures (20-28°C), reduced humidity, and moderate rainfall (80-120mm monthly), making it perfect for outdoor exploration though prices return to peak levels.
 Winter (December-February) sees cooler temperatures (12-20°C) and minimal rainfall (50-80mm monthly), offering the best value with accommodation discounts of 20-25%.
 Major festivals include Lantern Festival (February/March), Dragon Boat Festival (June), and Mid-Autumn Festival (September/October).
-Photography enthusiasts should visit during autumn's clear skies, while budget travelers benefit from summer's lower costs despite occasional afternoon thunderstorms.
+Photography ensoiasts should visit during autumn's clear skies, while budget travelers benefit from summer's lower costs despite occasional afternoon thunderstorms.
 Business travelers find winter most convenient with fewer crowds and optimal weather for meetings.

 Taoyuan location map